TheMaster-2/EthicalHackingWriteUps/index.md

 ```
    (root) NOPASSWD: /usr/bin/zip

-So the above means we can run zip as root
+So the above means I can run zip as root

 So goto GTFOBINS
 https://gtfobins.github.io/